-We finally have hard details about the PS5 and the Xbox Series X. Both new consoles will deliver up to 8K resolutions, high frame rates, powerful processors and speedy SSDs.
+We finally have hard details about the PS5 vs Xbox Series X. Both new consoles will deliver up to 8K resolutions, high frame rates, powerful processors and speedy SSDs.
 But if the PS4 and Xbox One are anything to go by, the two consoles may not be all that similar beyond that.
 Which of the two systems will be a superior gaming machine — and which of them will offer the better library?

 PS5 vs. Xbox Series X specs